SaschaC/datascience-portfolio/hospital comparison/README.md

 ### rankhospital()

 #### Description
-Find a hospitals with a specified ranking with respect to mortality rates from "heart failure", "pneumonia", or "heart attack" in a specified state.
+Find a hospitals with a specified rank with respect to mortality rates from "heart failure", "pneumonia", or "heart attack" in a specified state.

 #### Usage
 rankhospital(state, outcome, num)

 #### Arguments
 **state**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string with a 2-character abbreviated state name<br>
-**outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"` **num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the ranking
+**outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"`<br>
+**num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the ranking
 #### Value
-A character vector containing the name of the hospital with the specified rank and outcome.
+A character vector containing the name of the hospital with the specified rank and outcome

 #### Example

-`rankhospital("TX", "heart failure", 3) # returns the hospital with the third-lowest mortality rate from heart failure in Texas
+`rankhospital("TX", "heart failure", 3) # returns the hospital with the third-lowest mortality rate from heart failure in Texas`

 ## rankall()

 #### Description
-Find a hospital with a specified ranking with respect to mortality rate from "heart failure", "pneumonia", or "heart attack" across all states.
+Find a hospital with a specified rank with respect to mortality rate from "heart failure", "pneumonia", or "heart attack" across all states.

 #### Usage
 rankall(outcome, num)

 #### Arguments
-**outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"` **num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the ranking
+**outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"`<br>
+**num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the ranking

 #### Value
-A character vector containing the name of the hospital with the specified rank and outcome.
+A character vector containing the name of the hospital with the specified rank and outcome

 #### Example